-When Flutter first came out of beta, I started playing with it and quickly achieved a lot and had great fun.
+When Flutter first came out of beta as a release preview in June 2018, I started playing with it and quickly achieved a lot and had great fun.
 But I couldn’t find much evidence and code that showed how to bring a large Flutter app into production and maintain it over time.
 As a CTO, I love playing with new technology, but I also want to understand maturity when it comes to flexibility, maintainability, support for features typically needed for large-scale production applications, and life-time cost vs other alternative eco-systems.
 I ended up pulling together my own Flutter starter app that includes some of the important production app features, just to see how to do it and what the challenges are.
-In this post, I present what I did.
-If the interest is big enough, I may cover specific features of the app in follow-up posts.

 The resulting starter app can be found at https://github.com/gregertw/actingweb_firstapp.
 The README describes how to run it and start playing with it.
-It does not cover all the things I wanted to include (and that are needed in a production app), but it is a good start.
+It still does not cover absolutely all the things that are needed in a production app, but it should be a very good start.
 Here’s a quick summary of what the app covers in a running starter app:

 - Separation of business logic in models and providers, and UI in a separate folder structure

-- Use of scoped_model for app state management
+- Use of provider for app state management

 - Simple widget framework for handling logged-in, expired, and logged-out states